HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 	- If the previous step fails, mount `10.4.10-8R4088-ACDT.dmg` and use this command instead: `sudo asr restore --source /Volumes/Mac\ OS\ X\ Install\ Disc\ 1 --target /dev/disk6s2 --erase`

-- Copy the [custom kernel](Custom Kernel/mach_kernel) to the newly prepared USB installer. **You will not be able to boot into the USB installer if you don't use a custom kernel.**
+- Copy the [custom kernel](Custom%20Kernel/mach_kernel) to the newly prepared USB installer using the following command: `sudo cp mach_kernel /Volumes/Mac\ OS\ X\ Install\ Disc\ 1/mach_kernel` **You will not be able to boot into the USB installer if you don't use a custom kernel.**

+#### Installation

+Installation of Mac OS X Tiger is straightforward.

+- Boot with the previously prepared EFI folder into Mac OS X Tiger Installer.

+- Install Mac OS X Tiger using normal procedure.

+-

+#### Update

+Installation of Mac OS X Tiger is straightforward.

+- Boot

 </details>